MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Methodology

 \subsection{Graph Encoder-Decoder For Spatio-Temporal Extrapolation}

 An encoder-decoder incorporating Recurrent Neural Networks (RNNs) is a widely used multi-step prediction framework that has achieved satisfactory results in traffic prediction \citep{Wang2021ED,Kong2024ED}.
 In this paper, we use the GRU-based Encoder-Decoder framework.
-Compared to standard RNNs, GRU can effectively avoid the gradient vanishing problem of RNNs, has a smaller number of parameters, and has been shown to effectively couple with GNN \citep{li2018dcrnn,cini2022filling}.
-Inspired by \cite{li2018dcrnn}, the linear transformation of input in GRU is replaced by a graph aggregator in this paper:
+Compared to standard RNNs and Long-Short Term Memory (LSTM), GRU requires less memory and fewer parameters while maintaining comparable performance, and has been demonstrated to couple well with GNN \citep{li2018dcrnn,cini2022filling}.
+Inspired by \cite{li2018dcrnn}, we replace the linear transformation in GRU with graph aggregators: